nuclio/nuclio/docs/reference/runtimes/python/python-reference.md

 def handler(context: nuclio_sdk.Context, event: nuclio_sdk.Event):
     context.logger.info_with('Invoked', method=event.method)
-    return "Hello from Nuclio :-)"
+    return "Hello, from Nuclio :]"
 ```

 The `handler` field is of the form `<package>:<entrypoint>`, where `<package>` is a dot (`.`) separated path (for example, `foo.bar` equates to `foo/bar.py`) and `<entrypoint>` is the function name.
 In the example above, the handler is `main:handler`, assuming the file is named `main.py`.